COULD IT BE A RETINA ISSUE?

 Do you experience flashes and floaters in your field of vision?

 Do you often see blind spots when you look into the distance?

-As people age, they may experience retina conditions that affect the ability to see clearly.
-Depending on the particular retina problem, treatment can make tremendous improvements.
-For certain retina eye problems treatment options might be limited.
-It is important to make sure you are in contact with your ophthalmologist or retina specialist if you have certain retina disease symptoms.
+As we age, we can experience these retina-related symptoms and more that affect our ability to see clearly.
+Depending on the particular retina issue, treatment can help significantly, and may even prevent vision loss.
+It is important to see a trained retina specialist if you experience certain retina disease symptoms.

 The retina is the nerve-rich, light-sensing area at the back of the eye.
 The retina is an amazingly complex structure that is layered with neurons and intertwined synapses.
 The retina has many parts, but its primary job is to sense light and, with the help of the optic nerve, send signals to the brain so you can see.

 The retina is made up of several parts.
 The macula is a small but important area found in the center of the retina.
 You need the macula to clearly see details of objects in front of you, like faces and written text.